it-dept-cis/Essential-Guide-to-Election-Security/docs/source/appendices/about_the_guide.rst

 #.
 Election officials have made significant strides in meeting today’s threats, but uneven and insufficient funding has caused a wide array of differences in cybersecurity postures.
 #.
 The nature of threats has changed.
 In 2016, national state actors posed most of the apparent risks.
 Today we have more information on real-world attacks.
 We know that they come various sources and come from both virtual and real-life sources.
 #.
-Mis-, dis-, and mal-information (:term:`MDMinfo`) has become one of the thorniest and most pervasive threats to democracy and election officials need guidance on mitigating misinformation and threats and harassment of election officials.
-This includes many types of MDMinfo, including about the administration of a specific election, issue- and candidate-based, and delegitimization of election results.
+Mis-, dis-, and mal-information (:term:`MDM`) has become one of the thorniest and most pervasive threats to democracy and election officials need guidance on mitigating misinformation and threats and harassment of election officials.
+This includes many types of MDM, including about the administration of a specific election, issue- and candidate-based, and delegitimization of election results.

 How is this version different?